-- While the UK Executive Committee is now gender balanced, there are more males than females in senior positions such as Heads of Department and technically specialist positions. - Senior and technical specialist roles attract higher rates of pay relative to other positions.
-This therefore increases average male pay, both in the market and at Arval. - There is a significantly higher proportion of females than males in less senior roles, which pay lower level salaries whilst a higher proportion of females work part-time.
+- There are more males than females in senior and technically specialist positions. - Senior and technical specialist roles attract higher rates of pay relative to other positions.
+This therefore increases average male pay, both in the market and at Arval. - There is a significantly higher proportion of females than males in less senior roles, which pay lower level salaries.